VSteinborn/Solar-System-Simulation/README.txt

 .
 .

+where for the ith particle:

+labeli: label of the particle (ie. "Sun")
+massi: mass of the particle
+xi, yi, zi: x y and z position coordinates of the particle respectively vxi, vyi, vzi: x y and z velocity components of the particle respectively
+label_of_Particle_About_Which_Particlei_Orbits: string label of particle about which particle i orbits

-If a particle does not orbit about another one, then write "NONE"
+(!)If a particle does not orbit about another one, then write "NONE" for label_of_Particle_aboutWiich_Pariclei_Orbits

   Units:
   - for particle.txt:
       -all masses should be given in kg
       -all position coordinates should be in au (astronomical units) -all velocity coordinates should be in au/day
+  - The simulation will run using Au, days and earth masses

+It is assumed that the gravitational constant is (exactly):
+G=6.674e-11 m^3 kg^-1 s^-2

 simParameter.txt:
 ////////////////////
-The simParameter.txt file is formatted in the folowing way: tTotal dt
+The simParameter.txt file is formatted in the folowing way:

+tTotal dt

 where:
-tTotal- The total time the simulation should run for (in days) dt- Time step of the simulation (in days)
+tTotal: The total time the simulation should run for (in days)
+dt: Time step of the simulation (in days)